jonschoning/cockatrice-theme-modern/readme.md

 ![png](screenshots/deck-editor.png)

-This variant of the theme uses `helvetica_condensed.ttf` that is found in `themes/modern/helvetica_condensed.ttf` and needs to be installed.
+This variant of the theme uses `helvetica_condensed.ttf` that is found in `themes/modern/helvetica_condensed.ttf` and needs to be installed, if the HelveticaCondensed version of the release is chosen

 ## Installation